jdc-cunningham/modular-pi-cam/DEVLOG.md

 2:41 PM

 Ooh man...
-I almost left again with the dynamic autofocus actually working, except for infinity
+I almost left again with the dynamic autofocus not actually working, except for infinity

 ---